PratisthaSingh03/EDA-Layoffs_2024/README.md

 - Analyzed layoff trends over multiple years to detect patterns and spikes.

-Techniques Used:
+# **Techniques Used** :
-Aggregation using GROUP BY and SUM()
+- Aggregation using GROUP BY and SUM()
-Window functions (SUM() and DENSE_RANK()) for rolling totals and ranking Common Table Expressions (CTEs) for step-by-step data processing Filtering and ordering for relevant insights
+- Window functions (SUM() and DENSE_RANK()) for rolling totals and ranking

-SQL Concepts Covered:
+- Common Table Expressions (CTEs) for step-by-step data processing
+- Filtering and ordering for relevant insights

+# **SQL Concepts Covered** :
-Aggregations
+- Aggregations
-Window Functions (Ranking & Rolling Totals)
+- Window Functions (Ranking & Rolling Totals)
-Subqueries and CTEs
+- Subqueries and CTEs
-Data Grouping & Filtering
+- Data Grouping & Filtering

-Dataset:
+# **Dataset** :
-The dataset consists of company layoff records with information such as:
+**The dataset consists of company layoff records with information such as** :

-Company name
+- Company name
-Year of layoff
+- Year of layoff
-Number of employees laid off
+- Number of employees laid off